-Size 3 diapers: up to what age or weight?
+Diaper size 3: up to what age or weight?

-In collaboration with Rokiyah Hosen Professional proofreading
+In collaboration with Rokiyah Hosen

-All you need to know about size 3 diapers
+Everything you need to know about size 3 diapers

 Size 3 diapers are for babies weighing between 4 and 9 kg.
 They can be worn from 3 months up to around 5 or 6 months.
-After the first three months of life, baby's growth and weight gain tend to slow down
+After the first three months of life, baby's growth and weight gain tend to slow down.

 Size 3 diapers can be worn longer than previous sizes.

-When should I start using size 3 diapers?
+When should size 3 diapers be introduced?

 These are all signs that your baby's diaper is too small and that it's time to move up to the next size.